 Compensation Committee Interlocks and Insider Participation.
-During 2021, the management development and compensation committee was composed of Thomas E. Barry and W. Hayden McIlroy.
+During 2022, the management development and compensation committee was composed of Thomas E. Barry and W. Hayden McIlroy.
 No member of the committee:

-- was an officer or employee of ours during 2021 or any prior year; - had any related party relationships with us that requires disclosure under applicable SEC rules; or - had any interlock relationships under applicable SEC rules.
+- was an officer or employee of ours during 2022 or any prior year; - had any related party relationships with us that requires disclosure under applicable SEC rules; or - had any interlock relationships under applicable SEC rules.

-For 2021, no executive officer of ours had any interlock relationships within the scope of the intent of applicable SEC rules.
-However, during 2021 Robert D. Graham was an executive officer of ours and on the board of directors of Contran when concurrently also serving as one of our directors.
+For 2022, no executive officer of ours had any interlock relationships within the scope of the intent of applicable SEC rules.
+However, during 2022 Robert D. Graham was an executive officer of ours and on the board of directors of Contran when concurrently also serving as one of our directors.

 Code of Business Conduct and Ethics.
 We have adopted a code of business conduct and ethics.
 The code applies to all of our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer and controller.
 Only the board of directors may amend the code.
 Only our audit committee or other committee of the board of directors with specifically delegated authority may grant a waiver of this code.
-We will disclose amendments to or waivers of the code as required by law and the applicable rules of the NYSE.
+We intend to disclose changes to or waivers from the code by posting to our website at www.valhi.net (under the corporate governance section) if disclosure is required by SEC or NYSE rules.

 Corporate Governance Guidelines.
 We have adopted corporate governance guidelines to assist the board of directors in exercising its responsibilities.
-Among other things, the corporate governance guidelines provide for director qualifications, for independence standards and responsibilities, for approval procedures for ISAs and that our audit committee chairman preside at all meetings of the independent directors.
+Among other things, the corporate governance guidelines provide for director qualifications, for independence standards and responsibilities, for approval procedures for ISAs and that our audit committee chairman preside at all meetings of the non-management or independent directors.